ptsiampas/pve-cloud-init-builder/README.md

 Helper scripts for building reusable Proxmox cloud-init templates from upstream cloud images.
 The tooling keeps local cloud images up to date, assembles a merged cloud-init snippet (including user accounts), and drives `qm` to create or refresh templates with consistent settings.

 ## Todo Items
+- [ ] Populate the section *Getting Started* with commands and instructions from cloning the directory to adding the keys and passwords then sync the distrobutions, how to test run, examin the output before actually executing it.
 - [ ] Consider forking this repository for public consumption

 ## What This Project Does